 For more information about situations where consent may not be required, see section 63.064, Florida Statutes.
 Section 63.054, Florida Statutes, requires that in each adoption proceeding the Florida Putative Father Registry be searched.

-When you have filed all of the required stepparent adoption forms and met the requirements as outlined above, you are ready to set a hearing on your Florida adoption petition.
+When you have filed all of the required stepparent adoption forms and met the requirements as outlined above, you are ready to set a hearing on your stepparent adoption joint petition.

 You should check with the clerk of court, family law intake staff or the judicial assistant to set a final hearing.